andrewCluey/terraform-azurerm-storage-account/README.md

 Creates a new Storage Account with option to create containers and Blob Private Endpoint.
 Future changes include:
   - Network ACL options.
-  - Option to create File shares, Queues and Tables
+  - Option to create Queues and Tables
+  - Ability to create private endpoints for other endpoint types (file, table etc).
+  - add additional options for choosing doifferent file authentication methods (AD)
+  - Options to change tier and protocol for shares.

 ## Example - default
 ```hcl